-Here are eight of the most compelling reasons for a business to outsource the housing and management of its computing facilities.
+Here are eight of the most compelling reasons for a business to outsource the housing and management of its computing facilities

 1. Cost savings

 In house computer hardware often occupies precious space in prime office locations with rents at £50 per square foot per annum being commonplace in London.
 Locating computing facilities remotely allows this prime space to be better used.
 If office space is a constraint, then re-locating computer facilities may even allow the deferment of a whole office relocation.
-The cost of computing facilities extends far beyond the cost of the rent of course and may include a substantial energy bill for air conditioning, additional staffing to maintain the facilities and so on.
-Access to 3rd party data centre expertise may also provide the catalyst for server consolidation, enabling a reduction in the overall investment in computing hardware.
-It may also be possible to negotiate lower insurance premiums for business interruption policies as insurers encourage and treat favourably those businesses that take more responsibility for managing their own risk.
+The cost of computing facilities extends far beyond the cost of the rent of course and may include a substantial energy bill for air conditioning, additional staffing to maintain the facilities, and so on.
+Access to 3rd party data center expertise may also provide the catalyst for server consolidation, enabling a reduction in the overall investment in computing hardware.
+It may also be possible to negotiate lower insurance premiums for business interruption policies as insurers encourage and treat favorably those businesses that take more responsibility for managing their own risk.

 2. Budgeting and planning

-Closely related to the benefit of cost reductions, yet a distinct benefit, is the advantage of predictability of costs that automatically ensues from contracting fixed cost 3rd party services over a period lasting typically several years.
+Closely related to the benefit of cost reductions, yet a distinct benefit is the advantage of the predictability of costs that automatically ensues from contracting fixed cost 3rd party services over a period lasting typically several years.
 This removes all the risks of having to meet unforeseen costs and removes the headache of financial planning for the IT department.

-As with any specialist service, data centres are very narrowly focussed on their service and are likely to have invested far more in their facilities, hardware and expertise (or intellectual capital) than most small and medium-sized businesses could afford and therefore are able to provide a higher capability than businesses could develop themselves.
-Service arrangements with data centres are invariably also governed by an SLA (service level agreement) which binds the co-location service provider to maintain minimum standards of service on pain of penalties.
+As with any specialist service, data centers are very narrowly focussed on their service and are likely to have invested far more in their facilities, hardware and expertise (or intellectual capital) than most small and medium-sized businesses could afford and therefore are able to provide a higher capability than businesses could develop themselves.
+Service arrangements with data centers are invariably also governed by an SLA (service level agreement) which binds the co-location service provider to maintain minimum standards of service on pain of penalties.

 5. Scalability and flexibility